Charlottesville Tuckahoes: History

-Charlottesville placed 2nd in the 1914 Virginia Mountain League overall standings in a shortened season.
+Charlottesville placed second in the 1914 Virginia Mountain League overall standings in a shortened season.
 On July 25, 1914, Charlottesville had a record of 31–30 when the Virginia Mountain League permanently folded.
-Covington was in 1st place at the time the league folded.
-Led by player/manager Walter Steinhause, Charlottesville finished 5.0 games behind of the 1st place Covington Papermakers (37–26) in the final standings of the shortened season.
-They were followed by the 3rd place Clifton Forge Railroaders (28–34) and 4th place Staunton / Harrisonburg Lunatics (26–32) in the 1914 league standings.
+Covington was in first place at the time the league folded.
+Led by player/manager Walter Steinhause, Charlottesville finished 5.0 games behind the first place Covington Papermakers (37–26) in the final standings of the shortened season.
+They were followed by the third place Clifton Forge Railroaders (28–34) and fourth place Staunton / Harrisonburg Lunatics (26–32) in the 1914 league standings.
 Charlottesville was credited with winning the second–half title of a split–season.

 The Virginia Mountain League was reported to have folded due to poor attendance and the onset of World War I amid "rumors of fixed games."

 Shortly after the Virginia Mountain League folded, there was an unsuccessful attempt to revive the league and the teams in August, 1914, headed by Buck Hooker, manager of the Clifton Forge Railroaders.

-However, following the collapse of the league, the Covington and Clifton Forge teams elected to play a 10–game championship series.
+Following the collapse of the league, the Covington and Clifton Forge teams elected to play a 10–game championship series.
 Charlottesville did not return to play.
 The Railroaders captured the unofficial league “title,” winning 7 of the 10 games over Covington.

 In 1995, Charlottesville was named to field a charter franchise in the Atlantic League of Professional Baseball on the condition that a 6,000 seat new ballpark be constructed in time to begin play in the 1997 season.
 The cost of the new stadium was $6.0 million and the Charlottesville franchise was also in talks with the University of Virginia to use and upgrade their ballpark, with a policy of no alcohol sales on campus.
 The Charlottesville franchise did not materialize for Atlantic League of Professional Baseball play.